nickmaccarthy/mac-dev-setup/README.md

 Dotfiles:

-It installs all the dotfiles from my [dotfiles](https://github.com/nickmaccarthy/dotfiles) repo
+It installs all the dotfiles from my [dotfiles](https://github.com/nickmaccarthy/dotfiles) repo.
+If you have your own dotfiles you want to use instead, simply set your `dotfiles_items` and or your own `dotfiles_repo` in a `custom.config.yml` and this will take care of that for you.

 ## Overriding default Application / Programs